Community

 Council Domains

-- Management (programming) led by Pierre and Harold: Design community input processes for funding; and managing grants/program management once funding has been secured for the community.
+- Management (programming) led by Harold: Design community input processes for funding; and managing grants/program management once funding has been secured for the community.

-- Management (listening) led by Pen and Liz: Creating consultation process(es) for managing big decisions.
+- Management (listening) led by Saad and Lara: Creating consultation process(es) for managing big decisions.

-- Management (admin) led by Liz and Pen: Take care of official documents like the GOSH Manifesto, upcoming Constitution, etc.
+- Management (admin) led by Ana: Take care of official documents like the GOSH Manifesto, upcoming Constitution, etc.

-- Community Support led by community coordinator with support from Laura: Community management, handling infrastructure issues and requests from the community; maintaining brand/logo/assets.
+- Community Support led by Ana and community coordinator: Community management, handling infrastructure issues and requests from the community; maintaining brand/logo/assets.

-- Communications led by Laura and Valerian with support from the community coordinator: Website, email addresses, external communications, social media, newsletter, Element chat group(s), etc.
+- Communications led by Valerian with support from the community coordinator: Website, email addresses, external communications, social media, newsletter, Element chat group(s), etc.

-- Gatherings/Events led by Valerian, Harold and Laura: Organise future global and local Gatherings.
+- Gatherings/Events led by Valerian and Harold: Organise future global and local Gatherings.

 Community Coordinator